-A great place to start the FNP or AGNP journey is through the Spring Arbor University Online Nurse Practitioner program.
-A decision to invest in yourself and your patients by pursuing a Master’s in Nursing is not an easy one, but it’s worthwhile.
+A great place to start the FNP or AGNP journey is through the Spring Arbor University Online Nurse Practitioner programs.
+A decision to invest in yourself and your patients by pursuing a Master’s degree in Nursing is not an easy one, but it’s worthwhile.
 Spring Arbor University not only provides an excellent nursing education, it also enhances compassion and care through faith-based values and instruction.

 Beyond the Obvious Benefit of Enhanced Patient Care

 The decision to become a family nurse practitioner or adult-gerontology nurse practitioner is a win-win scenario for both nurse and patient.
 Besides the obvious benefit of improved patient outcomes that education advancement provides, the profession of nurse practitioner offers impressive individual benefits.

 Nurse practitioners have greater control over their professional practice and patient outcomes.
 They can run their clinics independently in some states, and NPs are being granted more autonomy nationwide.
 Additionally, there is a nationwide shortage of physicians and an ever-increasing need for primary care.
 Rural areas are particularly in need of competent practitioners, and a more significant percentage of NPs run independent clinics in these areas to fill this void.